 This Section sets forth the procedures for handling bid and/or RFP protests and appeals.
-In this Section VI, for the purpose of simplicity, the bidders and proposers will be referred to collectively as "bidders;" and the bids and RFPs will be referred to collectively as "bids."
+For the purpose of simplicity, the bidders and proposers will be referred to collectively as "bidders;" and the bids and RFPs will be referred to collectively as "bids."